nyurik/nyurik.github.io/_posts/2018-05-29-Getting-Started-With-Vega.md

 }
 ```

 The [marks](https://vega.github.io/vega/docs/marks/) block is an array of drawing primitives, such as text, lines, and rectangles.
 Each mark has a large number of parameters specified inside the [encoding set](https://vega.github.io/vega/docs/marks/#encode).
 Each parameter is set to either a constant (value) or a result of a computation (signal) in the "enter" stage.
-For the text mark, we specify the text string, make sure text is properly positioned relative to given coordinates, and set text's color.
+For the text mark, we specify the text string, make sure text is properly positioned relative to given coordinates, rotated, and set text's color.
 The `x` and `y` coordinates are computed based on the width and height of the graph, positioning the text in the middle.
 There are many other [text mark parameters](https://vega.github.io/vega/docs/marks/text/).
 There is also an interactive text mark demo graph to try different parameter values.

 The `$schema` is simply an ID of the required Vega engine version.
+Background makes the graph non-transparent.
 The `width` and `height` set the initial drawing canvas size.
 The final graph size may change in some cases, based on the content and [autosizing options](https://vega.github.io/vega/docs/specification/#autosize).
 Note that Kibana's default `autosize` is `fit` instead of `pad`, thus making `height` and `width` optional.
+The padding parameter adds some space around the graph in addition to the width and height.

 # Data-driven graph